Sign Up

 Safe Use of Assistive Devices

-While the goal of an assistive device is to improve safety and decrease the risk of falls, research has found that in some situations, assistive devices can lead to an increased risk of falls.
+While the goal of an assistive device is to improve safety and decrease the risk of falls, research has shown that in certain situations, assistive devices can actually increase the risk of falls.
 It is estimated that almost 50,000 adults 65 and over are treated in US hospitals every year due to falls associated with assistive devices.
 Some studies suggest that assistive devices may interfere with the legs' lateral movement, which impacts the user's ability to utilize compensatory stepping reactions in the case of a lateral loss of balance.
 Research suggests that walkers can limit the success of compensatory reactions more than canes.
 As a result, walkers can increase the risk of falls more than canes.
-One study found that 12% of falls associated with mobility assistive devices used canes while 87% used walkers.
+One study found that 12% of falls associated with mobility assistive devices used canes, while 87% used walkers.
 This study demonstrates the importance of proper training on the safe use of assistive devices (Bateni et al., 2018).

-When choosing the proper mobility assistive device, several factors will need to be considered.
+When selecting the appropriate mobility assistive device, several factors must be considered.
 The first factor is the main reason the patient needs the assistive device.
-A cane is a good option for patients with arthritis, pain, or injury on one lower extremity or only mildly impaired balance.
-Patients with arthritis or pain in both lower extremities or moderately or severely impaired balance and gait would benefit more from a walker.
-Another factor to consider is how much weight the patient needs the device to support.
-A cane can only support up to 25% of the patient's body weight, while a walker can support up to 50% (Health in Aging Foundation, 2019).
+A cane is a good option for patients with arthritis, pain, or injury in one lower extremity or those with only mildly impaired balance.
+Patients with arthritis or pain in both lower extremities, or those with moderately to severely impaired balance and gait, would likely benefit more from a walker.
+Another factor to consider is the amount of weight the patient needs the device to support.
+A cane can only support up to 25% of the patient's body weight, while a walker can support up to 50% (Health in Aging Foundation, 2024).
+This will be an important factor if the person is on some form of weight-bearing restriction.
+Weight-bearing restrictions include:

 2. Put all weight on the good leg.